sjwaight/fleet-mgr-demo/README.md

 - hubless fleet: `/subscriptions/<subscription>/resourceGroups/flt-demo/providers/Microsoft.ContainerService/fleets/fleet-mgr`

-4 clusters across different regions:
+5 clusters across different regions:
+- 1 x australiaeast (windows)
-- 2 x westcentralus (azlinux, windows)
+- 1 x westcentralus (azlinux)
 - 1 x northeurope (azlinux)
 - 1 x australiaeast (azlinux)
+- 1 x southeastasia (azlinux)

-see [cluster.bicep](./cluster.bicep) for more details on their configuration. see [main.bicepparams.json](./main.bicepparams.json) for the parameters used to deploy the resources
+see [cluster.bicep](./cluster.bicep) for more details on their configuration. see [main.bicepparams](./main.bicepparam) for the parameters used to deploy the resources

 The clusters are joined to the fleet, with `staging`, `europe` and `latam` groups.